narayanis/Simple-Editor/README.md

 # Simple-Editor
-A simple one-page solution for code editing and syntax highlighting.
+A simple one-page HTML5 solution for code editing and syntax highlighting on modern browsers.

-It uses CDN versions of [jQuery][jquery] and [ACE Editor][ace], so the only dependency is an Internet connection.
+It uses CDN versions of [jQuery][jquery] and [ACE Editor][ace], so the only dependencies are an Internet connection and a browser that supports HTML5.

 [jquery]: https://jquery.com/